 When I first began my research into the area around 2000, I gathered copies of maps wherever I could find them.
 On old maps from the 1700s and 1800s, a major road was evident from Lewes proceeding southwest toward Millsboro, passing it just to the north, and then crossing the headwaters of the Indian River at that point.
 That location?
 Doe Bridge.

-I noticed the old colonial road from coastal Delaware Bay to Doe Bridge on a 1796 Doolittle map engraving, courtesy of the Delaware State Archives, and available here.
+I noticed the old colonial road from coastal Delaware Bay to Doe Bridge on a 1796 Doolittle map engraving that I found while researching at the Delaware State Archives.

 Then I compared that road with the road between “Lewistown” and Doe Bridge on a 1814 Matthew Carey map –